 Accelerated ageing, hormonal and metabolic disturbance – such as diabetes, obesity, hypertension; lethargy, lowered immunity, body aches + pains, impaired mental function and hair loss are some of the problems that arise from sleep deprivation and its consequences.

-According to Hywood (2009) the most restful recovery sleep is between the hours of 9pm to 1am – termed ‘Delta Phase’.
+The most restful recovery sleep is between the hours of 9pm to 1am – termed ‘Delta Phase’ (Hywood: 2009).
 ONE hour of sleep during this period is equal to TWO hours of sleep after 1am.

-The body’s physical repair occurs from 9/10pm to 2am, whilst immune system and psychological recovery happen between the hours of 2am-6am.
+The body’s physical repair occurs from 9 or 10pm to 2am, whilst immune system and psychological recovery happen between the hours of 2am-6am.
 Severe headaches and mood disorders may result from lack of sleep through these early morning hours (Rebic: 2010).

 How to optimise Melatonin secretion: